 6. Erdäpfelgulasch

-Simple to make yet heavenly to taste, Erdäpfelgulasch (potato goulash) is ideal for vegans, given that its main ingredients are potatoes, onions, and gravy.
-This heart-warming stew is one of the most famous dishes in Austria and although it was originally from Hungary, several variations can be found in surrounding countries.
+Although originally from Hungary, this heart-warming stew is one of the most famous dishes in Austria, and several food variations can be found in surrounding countries.
 For instance, some nations make it with beef and cook it for several hours to create a thick, dark gravy.
 And while potato is the key ingredient in Austria, some people like to add smoked sausage to give it more flavor.
-To make a vegan version, though, you can just add more salt, pepper, and smoked paprika to create the same effect.

 Make your own Erdäpfelgulasch